cmc-labo/flask-ai-chat/README.md

 ## **flutter-ai-chat-backend**
-This is the backend source code for the AI chat app using **Flask + PostgreSQL + OpenAI API + Replicate API (Google/Imagen-4) + Runway API (gen4_turbo)**.
+This is the backend source code for a **multifunctional AI chat application** built with **Flask + PostgreSQL** and integrated with several AI services including **OpenAI API, Replicate API (Google/Imagen-4), and Runway API (gen4_turbo)**.

-It receives chat messages from the frontend (Flutter, iOS/Android) and returns AI-generated responses or media.
+The server handles a variety of AI-driven tasks for the frontend (Flutter, iOS, Android), including:

+- Text-based chat responses using GPT models
+- Image generation and analysis
+- Audio transcription and understanding
+- Video generation from images and text prompts
+- Multimodal processing that combines text, images, and audio

+It provides a unified API to send user inputs and receive AI-generated content, making it a versatile backend for chatbots, virtual avatars, and multimedia AI applications.

 ## **Setup**